Rachelnk/Amazon-Customer-Reviews-Sentiment-Analysis/README.md

 # Amazon-Customer-Reviews-Sentiment-Analysis
+## Problem Statement
+- Understanding customer feelings and feedback is crucial for improving business and providing top-class customer service.
+Amazon is interested in analyzing customer review data to uncover insights about the products.

 ## Objective
 - The aim of the project is to classify the seniment of amazon customer reviews. i.e. positive, neutral, negative using the VADER(Valence Aware Dictionary for sEntiment Reasoning) Model and Huggingface RoBERTa Transformers, look at the difference between model outputs from the two packages and compare the results.
 ## Steps followed: